-- Eat a big meal before hand and only buy something small there if you must (like a French galette for £5 + toppings)
+- Eat a big meal beforehand and only buy something to eat (like a French galette for £5 + toppings)

 - Get some cash out BEFORE as the cash machines on site charge you almost £3 to take money out and not everywhere accepts card

-- Spend minimal time on the fairground games because you will get addicted and they’ll eat up your money
+- Spend minimal time on the fairground games because they are addictive and made to eat up your money

 - There’s enough to do there that doesn’t involve spending money like listening to the live music, sitting by the firepit and chatting, browsing around the stalls, or having a cute Christmas photoshoot with your friends (there are so many great photo opportunities!)

 Most towns and cities have vegan Christmas markets where you can eat everything and probably at much better prices.
 Make sure you look up whether your town has one coming up.

 - Zero-Waste Christmas Market at Hoxton Arches (December 8th)

 - Animal Aid Christmas Fair at Kensington Town Hall (December 9th)

 - Doggy Style Christmas Market at 26 Leake Street (December 9th)